neo-project/docs/en-us/sc/tutorial/Parameter.md

 # Smart contract parameters and return values

-In the smart contract release or call, you need to specify the parameters of the smart contract, intelligent contract parameters are byte type, defined as follows.
+In the smart contract deployment or invocation, you need to specify the parameters of the smart contract.
+Smart contract parameters are byte types, defined as follows.

 ```c#
      /// <summary>